Prosthetic Care – What you Need to Know

-- Examine your prosthesis daily for loose parts or damage.
+Examine your prosthesis daily for loose parts, abnormal noises or damage.

-- Clean daily with antibacterial soap and warm water.
+Wash liner daily with mild soap and warm water.

 Schedule your complimentary evaluation today.